Farbfetzen/Particles/README.md

 A collection of particle emitters.

+Requires Python 3 and Pygame 2.
 You can choose the simulation by giving its name as the first argument.
 If it is missing, the default one is used.
 ```
 python particles.py fire